Lindor, Ramirez help Indians sweep Royals with 8-4 clincher

-KANSAS CITY, Mo.
-(AP) — Francisco Lindor drove in three runs, Jose Ramirez homered twice and the Cleveland Indians rallied to beat the bumbling Kansas City Royals 8-4 on Thursday to complete a three-game sweep.
+Francisco Lindor drove in the go-ahead runs during a six-run seventh inning, Jose Ramirez homered twice and Carlos Santana pushed his on-base streak to 27 games as the Indians rallied to beat bumbling Kansas City 8-4 on Thursday and complete a three-game sweep.

-Tyler Naquin and Jason Kipnis also drove in runs for the suddenly streaking Indians, who beat the Royals — losers of four straight and seven of eight — for the fifth time in six meetings.
+Tyler Naquin and Jason Kipnis also drove in runs for the suddenly red-hot Indians, who beat the Royals — losers of four straight and seven of eight — for the fifth time in six meetings.

+“They were just letting us hang around and hang around,” Francona sad, “and all of a sudden some good things happen, and we have a big inning and it snowballs from there.”

 Adam Cimber (4-2) tossed 2 1/3 scoreless innings in relief as the Indians’ bullpen bailed out Zach Plesac.
 Their ineffective starter allowed three runs and three hits in just 2 2/3 innings.